its-hmny/BiKayaOS/README.md

 to build respectively the uARM version or the uMPS version, if everything has been set correctly the compilation should go fine.

 ### CMake
-Enter in the build-umps directory and type:
+Create and enter in the build-umps directory and type:
 ```console
 usr@computer:~/BiKayaOS/build-umps$ cmake -D CMAKE_TOOLCHAIN_FILE=../toolchains/umps.cmake ..
 usr@computer:~/BiKayaOS/build-umps$ make all